Polymer/polymer-cli/README.md

 ## Templates and Generators

-Polymer-CLI initialize new projects with the `init` command, and includes a few of built-in templates.
+Polymer-CLI initializes new projects with the `init` command, and includes a few built-in templates.

 New templates can be distributed and installed via npm.
 Yeoman generators prefixed with `generator-polymer-init` will show up in the `polymer init`